codemix/hybridauthmanager/README.md

 );
 ```

+The content of this file will be cached unless you set `cacheID` to `null`.

-Assignments will be saved in a DB table `auth_assignments` by default.
-You can change this
+The actual Role assignments will be saved in a DB table `auth_assignments` by default.
-with the `assignmentTable` property of the `authManager` component.
+You can change this name with the `assignmentTable` property of the `authManager` component.